Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Related Works

 \paragraph{Neural Networks with Soft Gates.} Many recent NeSy learners devise neurons that perform a continuous relaxation of the \texttt{AND} and \texttt{OR} operations, with learnable weights acting as soft gates.
 These neurons are placed into layers alternating the two operations, while the \texttt{NOT} operation is obtained by doubling the inputs---juxtaposing each input value with its negation.
-Models like these are typically used to learn propositional rules on binarized tabular data \citep{dr-net,rl-net,net-dnf,r2n}.
-Among these, \emph{Multi‑Layer Logical Perceptron} (MLLP) \citep{mllp} is a state-of-the-art model, using product fuzzy logic operations.
+Models like these are typically used to learn propositional rules on binarized tabular data \cite{dr-net,rl-net,net-dnf,r2n,perreault2025neural}.
+Among these, \emph{Multi‑Layer Logical Perceptron (MLLP)} \cite{mllp} is a state-of-the-art model, using product fuzzy logic operations.
 However, like all the others, it does not guarantee that the extracted rules---which it calls \emph{Concept Rule Sets (CRS)}---have the same accuracy as the neural model.
 Instead, we propose to use Gödel fuzzy logic, which allows a lossless extraction.

-Soft logical gates are also employed on binary/ternary neural networks \citep{deng2018gxnor}, which are typically used for the efficiency of the quantized networks at inference, rather than the logical semantics.
-In particular, \emph{Differentiable Logic Networks} (DLN) \citep{petersen2022deep,petersen2024convolutional} keep a sparse fixed wiring with nodes having at most two parents, and learn which binary Boolean operation each node should execute.
+Soft logical gates are also employed on binary/ternary neural networks \cite{deng2018gxnor}, which are typically used for the efficiency of the quantized networks at inference, rather than the logical semantics.
+In particular, \emph{Differentiable Logic Networks (DLN)} \cite{petersen2022deep,petersen2024convolutional,yousefi2025mind} keep a sparse fixed wiring with nodes having at most two parents, and learn which binary Boolean operation each node should execute.
 Instead, LoH does the opposite: the logical operations are fixed, and the learnable gates decide which branch is selected.
-This allows LoH to yield more readable formulas (as DLNs rely on deeply nested structures employing 16 different logical operators), and offers a more straightforward path for incorporating prior knowledge.
+This allows LoH to yield more readable formulas (as \emph{DLNs} rely on deeply nested structures employing 16 different logical operators), and offers a more straightforward path for incorporating prior knowledge.